maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Must be cautious of overwhelming downstream resources or availability

-### Redundancy or active/passive

 ## Other considerations

-Team structure
+Defining domain boundaries lowers cognitive complexity for engineers.

-Conways law, domain boundaries, using common domain language having the team understand why they're doing what they're doing will contribute towards them making the right decision and keeping the code clean.
+Using common language between engineers and domain experts, and ensuring the whole team understand _why_ will contribute towards them making the right decision and keeping the code clean.

-High performing teams are highly aligned and loosely coupled.

 A step further would be having the whole team interacting with customers and involved in product discovery.

-XP teams, well defined practices supported team and company values, lots of small changes ability to roll back, focus on observability.

-Values, principles and practices

 ### System design and team structure

-Teams should be able to move independently, High performing teams are highly aligned and loosey coupled.

-Conway's law
-- loosely coupled teams create loosely coupled systems?

-alignment, values -> principles and practices
-- Visibility over what other teams are doing, problems that are being solved
+[Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of system will reflect the organization that built it.
+This implies that loosely coupled systems are created by loosely coupled teams.

+Though loosely coupled, teams should be highly aligned.
+Visibility between teams helps to form shared values, principles and practices.

 ## Testing system resilience